AshwinSheoran02/QR-Code-Scanner-and-Generator-App/README.md

 # QR-Code-Scanner-and-Generator
 Android App made using Java for QR code scanning and generation

-The above app has been made using Java in Android Studio
+The above app has been made using Java in Android Studio.

-You can access the app files from the Zip files
+You can access the app files from the Zip files.

 The ```MainActivity.Java``` and ```scannerView.Java``` files are provided for the reference.

+The ```build.gradle``` file is provided for all the reference for necessary libraries.

 The external dependencies can be accessed from here